A Guide to Sales in Italy: Best Deals, Return Policy, Sale Dates and Tips

 To be sure you grab the best deals on the first days of sales, it definitely pays dividends to queue up in front of the expensive designer boutiques in the Quadrilatero della moda, Luxury Outlets and Department Stores.
 You are likely to find some great bargains in the line up of accessories, garments, outerwear and much more…

 Before you start your hunt for deals, however, you have to know the basic rules to make the best out of your sale shopping experience during sales.

 Here are some Saldi Tips:

 In Italy sale times occur two times a year, according to the different Spring/Summer and Fall/Winter seasons.
 Generally they are held after Christmas, January-February for Winter collections and July-September for Summer collections, though the starting dates change from region to region (find exact dates below).
-Although it is possible to know more or less the sale periods, it is possible that the starting and ending dates for promotional sales could be changed a month before the official date.
-At the time we write (11 May 2017) the Region of Lombardy has officially published 1 July 2017 as its starting date, and 60 days later as the ending date of the summer sales season.
+At the time we write (27 June 2017) the Region of Lombardy has officially published 1 July 2017 as its starting date, and 60 days later as the ending date of the summer sales season.

 2. The Best Deals: Outlets and Department Stores